Efficient approximations of matrix multiplication using truncated decompositions: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

 In this section, relative errors $\frac{\norm{AB-M}_F}{\norm{AB}_F}$ and the required arithmetic operations are presented for various types of matrices multiplied using the approximate methods discussed earlier.
 The results also show the complementarity of the different decompositions for approximately multiplying matrices of various types.
 The distribution of the singular values and the magnitudes of circulant components for these example matrices are in \cref{sec:plots_SVD} and \cref{sec:plots_CD} for reference.
-It is significant that the expected errors can be evaluated a priori using $\norm{\Delta A}_F$, $\norm{\Delta B}_F$, $\norm{A}_F$, and $\norm{B}_F$ in $\mathcal{O}(n^2)$ arithmetic operations before the approximate multiplication (see \cref{sec:analysis}).
+It is significant that the relative errors can be estimated prior to the multiplication using $\norm{\Delta A}_F$, $\norm{\Delta B}_F$, $\norm{A}_F$, $\norm{B}_F$, and also post the approximation of the product using $\norm{\Delta A}_F$, $\norm{\Delta B}_F$ in $\mathcal{O}(n^2)$ arithmetic operations (see \cref{sec:summary_estimation} and \cref{sec:analysis}).
 Note that one can evaluate a decomposition to the required approximation for a given matrix in the pair, or ascertain the suitability of a decomposition.